0

 When you plan for all four seasons, you get to enjoy your garden four times more!

-And here’s the part people often miss: four-season planning isn’t about forcing flowers in winter.
-It’s about making sure your yard still has shape when everything else is sleeping, so it never feels totally empty or flat or “hidden under snow.”
+This is the part people often miss: four-season planning isn’t about trying to force the garden to bloom through all winter.
+It’s about making sure your yard still has shape when the ground is covered with snow, so it never feels totally empty or flat or “hidden.”

 That means when spring does start… your first snowdrops and early bulbs get to arrive in a space that already feels held together.
 No panic.
 No “why does my garden look so sad?” feelings.
 Just a calm frame, ready for the next layer.

 I see this a lot in places with real winters and tricky shoulder seasons: freeze–thaw, grey weeks, and surprise snow after you thought spring had started.
 If you garden anywhere in those 4 to 5/6-ish “maybe spring, maybe not” zones, you know exactly what I mean.
-Different weather patterns, same craving: we want the garden to still feel like ours, even before everything greens up.
+Despite different weather patterns, we have the same craving: we want the garden to still feel like ours, even before everything greens up.

 So what holds it all together?